cabelo/inference-tutorials-generic/face_detection_tutorial/step_2/Readme.md

 ## Helper Functions and Classes

 There will need to be a function that takes the input image and turns it into a "blob".
 Which begs the question “What is a blob?”
 In short, a blob, specifically the class InferenceEngine::Blob, is the data container type used by the Inference Engine for holding input and output data.
 To get data into the model, the image data will need to be converted from the OpenCV cv::Mat to an InferenceEngine::Blob.
-For doing that is the helper function “matU8ToBlob” in \opt\intel\computer_vision_sdk\inference_engine\samples\common\samples\ocv_common.hpp:
+For doing that is the helper function “matU8ToBlob” in \opt\intel\openvino\inference_engine\samples\common\samples\ocv_common.hpp:

 ### matU8ToBlob